ceejbot/soulsy/docs/article-layouts-v2.md

 Here are the fields a text element has:

-- `offset`: Where to draw this text, relative to the center of the slot
+- `offset`: Where to draw this text, relative to the center of the slot.
+This location is the *left edge* of the text box.
 - `alignment`: How to justify the text.
 Possible values are `left`, `center`, and `right`.
 - `font_size`: A floating-point number for the size of the type used.
 - `color`: The color to use to draw the text.
 - `contents`: A format string describing the text to draw.
+- `wrap_width`: The maximum allowed width of the text.
+If set, text is wrapped if it would be longer.
+` truncate`: A boolean value (`true` or `false`) indicating if the text should be cut short at the wrap width instead of wrapped.
+Set this to keep text at one line max.

 The data that can be filled into a format string is: